 Complementary and Alternative Therapies

-A comprehensive treatment plan for PMS may include a range of complementary and alternative therapies.
-Work with an experienced provider and always inform every member of your health care team about any complementary and alternative therapies you're considering adding to your regimen.
+A comprehensive treatment plan for PMS may include a range of complementary and alternative therapies (CAM).
+Work with an experienced provider and always inform every member of your health care team about any CAM therapies you are considering adding to your regimen.

 Nutrition and Supplements